wordsum/wordsum/README.md

 The code is raw.
 It began as objects building object models then it became static methods building objects.
 It began trying to learn a language while trying to learn NLP.
 Then it became that language didn't matter and the only thing NLP does is help model text, so I can model a story for a machine.

-The code of wordsum is very far from perfect if it were a location.
-There are a lot of mistakes I haven't edited and rewrote for I have the text model in the state for me to move beyond and the text model, so I can model parts of a fiction story like character, plot, setting.
+The code of wordsum is far from perfect if it were a location.
+There are embarrassing parts that need editing and rewriting yet again.
+However, the text model is in the state, so a story can be modelled like character, plot, setting, and the development team is small, so we are putting efforts to model a story.

 I reason open sourcing the code and releasing it to the world will encourage me to fix it else be embarrassed for its existence even if no human or entity with agency ever reads it.

 ### Requirements

 Time and focus as well Java 8 and access to the dependencies.
 Gradle is required if you want to use gradle build.gradle, and the gradle has worked on my machine.

-### buld, test, deploy
+### build, test, deploy

 The build, text and deploy pipe line doesn't exists because it has yet to help model a story.